The Difference Between more, less And most Commands

 - :N, :n – Quit this file and view next (Use UP/DOWN arrow keys to select next file).

-For more details about ‘most’ command, refer the man pages.
+More details about ‘most’ command can be found in the man pages.

 $ man most